 - a.
-PIN Mode turned on hides the user PIN in the Web GUI. - b.
-All users must adhere to the same PIN length. - c.
-Users must select unique PIN codes in 'Keypad Only' mode.
+PIN Mode turned on hides the user PIN in the web gui - b.
+All users must adhere to the same PIN length - c.
+Users must select unique PIN codes in 'Keypad Only' mode. - 3.
+Dual Authentication (Card + Keypad): First swipe an authorized card than within 5 seconds begin depressing an authorized secret PIN into the keypad.